 5. Hygienic and Eco-Friendly

-As mentioned before, stainless steel is highly resistive to corrosion and leaking, making it the ideal storage tank for water.
+As mentioned before, stainless steel is resistant to corrosion and leaking, making it the ideal storage tank for water.
 While concrete storage tanks can leach calcium into water supplies if not coated correctly, stainless steel tanks will keep the water clean and unaffected.
 It should come as no surprise that hospitals are required to use stainless steel tanks for this reason.
 Finally, not only is stainless steel 100% recyclable, but over 50% of new stainless steel comes from re-melted stainless steel scrap, greatly reducing the environmental footprint left behind.